josemarcosrf/DeepQA/README.md

 This is a fork from the [DeepQA repo](https://github.com/Conchylicultor/DeepQA.git).

-The are few additions to the original repo:
+The are a few additions to the original repo:

--   interface with the bot predictions through a REST API
+- Added interface with the bot predictions through a REST API
+- Adaptation of the docker image to run a Klein REST Server
+- Added separate GPU requirements
+- Updated bare requirements
+- Added Docker image for REST server interface (only inference)

 ---